Complete Financial Questionnaire

 But!

-That doesn’t mean you can’t get cover.
 I’m also going to tell you right now that you probably won’t be able to get Income Protection, without an exclusion for your current condition.
-But all other illnesses that may prevent you from working are covered.
-I know that sucks but them’s the rules.

 However, you should still be able to get Life Insurance and Mortgage Protection, which should come as a big relief if you have or are planning on having a family.
-Just bear in mind that you might not be able to get as much cover as you want or that your cover might be more expensive.

-4. Use a broker for insurance
+4. Use a Broker for Lon Term Illness Insurance

 I’m not just saying this to hawk you a crappy insurance deal.

 I’ve worked with hundreds of people like you who struggled to get insurance because of an illness.
-Some of them had been declined or postponed or were getting quotes that were way too expensive.

-See, the insurers all treat different illnesses differently.
-Let’s say you have MS but are in remission.
 One insurer might give you an entirely different quote to another.

-All the insurers don’t treat illnesses the same way.
+All the insurers treat illnesses differently.

 Likewise, the banks only work with one insurer (and most of them work with the same insurer) so if you go to your bank, your chances of getting a good deal are much lower.
-Same if you apply directly to an insurer like VHI or Laya.

-Now, no one has time to go all six of the insurers and wade through different quotes and policies.
-That’s where a broker like me comes in.
 I’ll take on your case, we can have a chat, and I’ll go to the insurer that I know is the most sympathetic towards your illness.

 That way you’ll get the best deal for you.